 There are two sessions to choose from for the Missouri Option Program.
 The first session is from 7:45 a.m.-10:45 a.m. and the second session is from 11:15 a.m. to 2:15 p.m.
 Monday through Friday.

 Please discuss any transportation issues with Missouri Option staff.

 Breakfast and lunch are available to Missouri Option students on a daily basis.
 Students can utilize accounts and pin numbers to purchase food.

 Students who complete all components of the Missouri Option program will be considered Francis Howell School District graduates.
 They will receive a diploma (not from a specific high school), and will be eligible to participate in the graduation ceremony.

 A student’s transcripts will be modified after joining and completing the Missouri Option program.
 The student’s previous academic history will be documented in the same way; however, the student’s overall GPA will be replaced with the student’s GED scores.

 Department of Elementary and Secondary Education (DESE)

 The Missouri Option program follows the guidelines of the Missouri Department of Elementary and Secondary Education.
-More information on the program can be found at the following website: http://dese.mo.gov/divcareered/Missouri_option.htm.
+More information on the program can be found on the DESE website.